 This bill may increase applications for unemployment benefits, which are paid from the Unemployment Trust Fund (UTF) administered by the Department of Employment and Workforce (DEW).
 We anticipate that DEW can manage any increase in claims with existing staff and appropriations.
-Additionally, we anticipate that the bill will not increase expenditures from the UTF as DEW is required annually to shift unemployment insurance costs in order to maintain minimum reserves needed to withstand a recession.
-If DEW indicates otherwise, we will update this fiscal impact statement.
+Additionally, DEW indicates that the bill could temporarily increase expenditures from the UTF by an undetermined amount.
+However, we anticipate that any increase will be offset as DEW is required annually to shift unemployment insurance costs in order to maintain minimum reserves needed to withstand a recession.